eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/intro-hello-world.md

 permalink: intro-hello-world.html
 ---

-After [starting Ditto](installation-running.html), we have a HTTP and WebSocket API for you Digital Twins at our hands.
+After [starting Ditto](installation-running.html), we have a HTTP and WebSocket API for your [Digital Twins](intro-digitaltwin.html) at our hands.

 ## Example